ibm-cloud-docs/assistant/skill-search-add.md

 - **Creating a Web crawl data collection**: Things to know when you create a web crawl data source:

-    - For a {{site.data.keyword.discoveryshort}} Lite plan, you cannot create more than 1,000 documents.
     - To increase the number of documents that are available to the data collection, click add a URL group where you can list the URLs for pages that you want to crawl but that are not linked to from the initial seed URL.
     - To decrease the number of documents that are available to the data collection, specify a subdomain of the base URL.
 Or, in the web crawl settings, limit the number of hops that Watson can make from the original page.
 You can specify subdomains to explicitly exclude from the crawl also.
     - If no documents are listed after a few minutes and a page refresh, then make sure that the content you want to ingest is available from the URL's page source.
 Some web page content is dynamically generated and therefore cannot be crawled.